MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

     :target: ../_static/images/3DPDG7.PNG

-**Support Material:** To be able to achieve intricate designs most 3D printers employ support material.
-The most popular ones being soluble and breakaway ones.
-Both types of supports have their cons and pros, soluble support materials are easy to remove, since it dissolves on a solution, leaving behind a clean print, however some soluble support material such as PVA take up to 24hrs to fully dissolve.
-By contrast, breakaway support materials can be removed from the print as soon as the model is completed, but in certain complex geometries they tend to leave residue behind and/or are difficult to completely remove without damaging the print if the design possess deep channels or crevices in the inside faces of the model, especially if no exit hole is built into the design.
+**Support Material:** To be able to achieve intricate designs most 3D printers employ support materials.
+The most popular support method is breakaway supports.
+Breakaway support materials are temporary beams that are printed around your model to support overhangs or ares where the melted plastic cannot support itself until hardened.
+These can be broken away as soon as the print has been finished, but in certain complex geometries they tend to leave residue behind and/or are difficult to completely remove without damaging the print.
+This is caused if the design possess deep channels/crevices in the inside faces of the model, where no exit hole is accounted for.
+With that being said the difference is minimal and breakaways are the best option for the majority of prints you will complete.
 This is very important to keep in mind when modeling your 3D design.
+Every printer in the Student Design Hub uses this method of support for 3D printing.
+Another method to create supports is through soluable supports.
+Soluble support materials work the same as breakaways but instead they leave a smoother finish and are easier to remove because they are able to be dissolved in water instead of having to be broken away.
+However this method of support material is only available through one printer located in the Digital Design and Prototyping Lab and is a quite longer process.

 .. figure:: ../_static/images/3DPDG8.PNG
     :figwidth: 600px